Accelerating MPGP-type Methods Through Preconditioning: Approximate Preconditioning in Face

 To avoid the need to recompute the preconditioner, it is possible to apply the full preconditioner, which is denoted $\overline{\MM}^{-1}$, computed for the entire preconditioning matrix $\overline{\MM}$, and then zero out the active set components

 where the function $\text{gradientSplit}_{Free}()$ zeros out the active set components of a given vector in the same way as computing the free gradient in \cref{eq:gradSplit}.
 The operator $\MM^{-1}$ is again the application of the preconditioner, which we call the \emph{approximate preconditioning in face} because it tries to approximate the preconditioned free gradient $\Vz^f$ from \cref{eq:prec}.
 The operator $\overline{\MM}^{-1}$ is the application of some standard preconditioner, disregarding any information about the free set.
+Again we call $\overline{\MM}^{-1}$ the inner preconditioner.
+Assuming that $\Vg^{f}$ is split consistently with \eqref{eq:split}, we can define the application of the approximate preconditioner in face equivalently as

-Let us assume for the rest of the section that $\overline{\MM} = \MA$ and the application of the preconditioner is the actual inverse.
+Let us assume for the rest of the section that $\overline{\MM} = \MA$ and the application of the inner preconditioner $\overline{\MM}^{-1}$ is the actual inverse.
 Note that this means that any matrix inverse notation for the rest of this section also represents the inverse of a matrix and not an application of some preconditioner.
-With these assumptions, the approximate preconditioner corresponds to the preconditioning by the Schur complement eliminating the active set variables
+These assumptions will allow us to establish some interesting properties of the approximate preconditioning in face.